Hans Bietenhard

-Hans Bietenhard (born May 31, 1916, in Olten – † September 5, 2008 in Steffisburg) was a Swiss Protestant Reformed pastor, theologian and professor emeritus of New Testament at the University of Bern.
+Hans Bietenhard (May 31, 1916, in Olten – September 5, 2008 in Steffisburg) was a Swiss Protestant Reformed pastor, theologian and professor emeritus of New Testament at the University of Bern.

 Life and work

 Hans Bietenhard was a son of Rudolf Bietenhard (Bernese civil servant) and his wife Rosa Müller, and he grew up in Bern, where he also attended school.
 From 1945 to 1969 he worked as a Protestant Reformed pastor in Sonnenfeld-Schwäbis, which belongs to Steffisburg.

 Education

 He studied Protestant theology in Bern, Basel, Zurich and Paris.
 He received his ThD at the University of Basel in 1945 and his habilitation at the University of Bern in 1948.
 In 1946 he married the teacher Ruth Bietenhard, née Lehmann, with whom he had six children.
 She also supported him in his parish ministry, especially in building up the Sonnenfeld-Schwäbis parish.
 Together they became honorary citizens of Steffisburg in 1994.